-The expert OB/GYN physicians at Gainesville's All About Women discuss the myths and facts of douching
+The expert OB/GYN physicians at Gainesville's All About Women discuss myths, misconceptions, and facts about vaginal douching

-There's a myth among some American women that douching can solve a variety of problems: it safely cleans the vagina and can prevent pregnancy, sexually transmitted infections, and vaginal odor.
+There's a myth among some American women that douching can solve a variety of health and hygiene problems.
+Women mistakenly believe it safely cleans the vagina and can prevent pregnancy, sexually transmitted infections, and vaginal odor.

-In fact, douching does not prevent any of these women's health problems — rather, it can cause serious health complications.
+On the contrary, douching doesn't prevent any of these women's health problems — rather, it can cause serious health complications.

 What is Douching?

-Water has a pH level of seven, significantly higher than the vagina.
-Thus, douching with just water only raises the pH level of the vagina.
+Douching with vaginal wipes, soaps, and perfumes raises the pH level of the vagina.
 An elevated pH means that the healthy flora of the vagina may struggle to survive, while harmful bacteria begin to thrive.

-This elevated pH level can cause immediate health problems for a woman, including:
+This elevated pH level caused by vaginal douching can cause immediate health problems for a woman, including:

 Women who douche also have an increased likelihood of developing pelvic inflammatory disease (PID).
 PID can cause long-term pain in the pelvic region and increase a woman's chances of ectopic pregnancy and infertility.
 Some research suggests that even if a woman who douches regularly doesn't have PID, she will still take longer to conceive than women who don't.

-Your vagina is meant to clean itself, and the more you interfere with its process by douching or using strong soaps or soaps with fragrance, the more likely you are to experience irritation.
-You can effectively clean yourself with warm water and a washcloth, and mild soap if necessary.
+So what is the best way to clean your vagina besides douching?
+The answer is actually to do nothing.
+Your vagina, like a self-cleaning oven, is meant to clean itself.
+The more you interfere with its process by douching or using strong soaps or soaps with fragrance, the more likely you are to experience irritation.

-If you are experiencing any of the following symptoms, you should contact your OB/GYN provider immediately:
+If you're experiencing any of the following symptoms, you should contact your OB/GYN provider immediately:

 - Foul smelling vaginal discharge